 Cuchillo died after a police attack in 2010 and his successor formally demobilized ERPAC in 2011.
 However, the demobilization involved no more than 200 men.
 The majority of the group stayed in arms.

 ERPAC long was the enforcer army of drug lord Daniel Barrera, a.k.a.
 “El Loco Barrera” until his arrest in Venezuela in 2012.
-His role allegedly was taken over by Oscar Mauricio Pachon, a.k.a.”Puntilla,” but the new drug lord wasn’t able to prevent a turf war between ERPAC factions.
+Puntilla replaced El Loco, but was unable to prevent a turf war between the rival ERPAC factions.

-Since the split of ERPAC, the Libertadores and Meta Bloc had been at odds over the control of criminal rackets, mainly over drug trafficking, in the provinces of Meta and Vichada.
+Since the split of ERPAC, the Libertadores and Bloque Meta had been at odds over the control of criminal rackets and territorial control in the provinces of Meta and Vichada.

 However, forced by the pressure by the police, a long history together and with many shared interests at stake, violence between the groups de-escalated to the point authorities began considering them one homogeneous group, “Los Puntilleros.”